mddeboda/mddeboda/README.md

 - 🏢 I work as the sole IT manager at a private school where I'm responsible for all information technology.
 My work primarily involves managing and optimizing IT systems, and I typically do this remotely.
 - 🎓 I have an associate degree in general studies from Cecil College (2015) and  associate degree in Intelligence Studies from Cochise College (2021).
 I hold CompTIA Network+, Security+, Pen Test+, and the Google IT Support Certificate from Coursera.

-- 🎥 I'm a fan of Marvel movies and shows.
+-  I'm a fan of Marvel movies and shows.
-- 💪 I'm into resistance/strength training.
+-  I'm into resistance/strength training.
-- 📚 Reading is a passion, and I aim to read at least 30 minutes daily to expand my knowledge.
+- 📚 Currently reading over Plato's dialogues and Aristotle's Politics.
 - 🧘 Meditation helps me stay focused and present.
 - 🥋 I am interested in martial arts and self-improvement, I am inspired by Dale Carnegie, Jim Rohn, Jordan Peterson, and fictional characters like Tony Stark.